 Central Government has effective control over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates and prescribes the terms of many of the transactions that the Authority has with other parties.
-It also provided direct financial support to the Authority in 2017/18.
+It also provided direct financial support to the Authority in 2018/19.

-Other Public Bodies.
+The Authority has entered into agreements with other public bodies.
 The Authority signed a legal agreement with Oxfordshire County Council and Buckinghamshire and Milton Keynes Fire Authority which established Thames Valley Fire Control Service (TVFCS).
 TVFCS went live in April 2015 and operates as a joint committee with Member representation from the three services.
-The capital assets for the Joint Control are recognised as an equal third on the balance sheet.
+The capital assets for the Joint Control Room are recognised as an equal third on the balance sheet.
 The combined assets gross book value is £1,018,000 of which £340,000 relates to this Authority.
-The depreciation charge for 2017/18 on the Authority's share of the assets was £57,000 resulting in a net book value of £202,000 at 31 March 2018.
-The revenue cost of running TVFCS during 2017/18 was £2,030,000 with the Authority's share amounting to £772,000.
+The depreciation charge for 2018/19 on the Authority's share of the assets was £48,000 resulting in a net book value of £154,000 at 31 March 2019.
+The revenue cost of running TVFCS during 2018/19 was £2,131,000 with the Authority's share amounting to £812,000.